Skip to main content

 • Use Halt flow for invariants you want to fail loudly (e.g. “external id must be set before proceeding”).
 Use Skip branch for “best-effort” paths.

-• 0, false, " " (whitespace), [nil], %{a: nil}, and any struct are not empty — they’re real values.
-Pick value is nil if you want only the literal nil to trip.
+• 0, false, a whitespace-only string, a list containing nil, a map with nil values, and any record are not empty — they’re real values.
+Pick value is nil if you want only the literal nil to trip, or value is falsey to treat false as a stop signal alongside nil.

 Ports